tskit-dev/tutorials/docs/wfforward.md

 So, some fraction of marginal trees have *very* large TMRCA!

 When running forward simulations and *not* simulating neutral mutations, uncoalesced marginal trees matter.
-These "sub-trees" (the disjoint ancestries within a non-recombining part of the population history) have been simplified such that the most ancient node on a sub-tree is the most-recent time poing required to represent that lineage.
+These "sub-trees" (the disjoint ancestries within a non-recombining part of the population history) have been simplified such that the most ancient node on a sub-tree is the most-recent time point required to represent that lineage.
 In other words, the sub trees *do not* go all the way back to one of the original $2N$ nodes used to start the simulation.
 The implication is that you will get an incorrect total number of neutral mutations when you add mutations to your simulation at the end with an `msprime.MutationGenerator` instance.

-We have threeways to deal with this:
+We have two ways to deal with this:

 * Run the forward simulations longer.
 (Boo!
 Hiss!)
 * Start the simulation with a (reasonable) coalescent tree.
-* Retain the original $2N$ nodes as samples.

 In this section, we show how to implement the second option.
-We'll put the third option aside for now.

 ### Scaling the parameters